What bordism-theoretic anomaly cancellation can do for U: Evaluating on the Anomaly

 \subsection{Evaluating on the Wu manifold}

-The full anomaly denoted by $\mathcal{A}$ can be written schematically as
+The full anomaly denoted by $\alpha$ can be written schematically as

 where we have split up each part of the perturbative and nonperturbative anomaly coming from the gaugino, vector boson, and gravitino.
 Technically speaking, separating the anomaly in this way is not something that can be done canonically.
 By \eqref{eq:SESanomaly} the nontopological part arises as a quotient of the invertible theory by the topological theories.
 We write the anomaly in such a way in order to make it organizationally more clear.
-The Adams computation shows that the free part of $\Omega^{\Spin \text{-}\SU_8}_6$ is nontrivial but it was shown in \cite{Mar85,BHN10} that in fact the entire perturbative component of the anomaly vanishes.

 The vector bosons can be defined without choosing a spin structure, and therefore the partition function of their anomaly field theory factors through the quotient by fermion parity.
 That is, the tangential structure is